17 Types of Pet Turtles: Best Turtles to Have as Pets

 Hibernation:

-Like red-eared sliders, painted turtles start to get inactive in around October.
-They generally go into hibernation if the temperature falls below 50 degrees Fahrenheit.
+Painted turtles become inactive around October.
+They hibernate if the temperature drops below 50 degrees Fahrenheit.

 3. Box Turtles: